petered/spiking-mlp/README.md

 ```
 py.test
 ```
 If the tests pass, you're good to go.
-To run the experiments, you can tinker with the paremeters at the bottom of `demo_spiking_mlp_experiments.py`, and run the experiments.
+If they fail, consult troubleshooting below, and failing that email me the problem (or better yet the solution - email's at the bottom)  To run the experiments, you can tinker with the paremeters at the bottom of `demo_spiking_mlp_experiments.py`, and run the experiments.

 ### Troubleshooting